-1. Early identification and intervention plans shall be developed to help identify those students who may be at risk for violence so that early identification by staff / reporting to appropriate staff / support may be provided before they engage in violent or disruptive behavior.
-(Report to

-Administration, Counselors, School Resource Officer, School Psychologist)

-- 2. Check for indicators of emotional distress and / or physical signs of self injury / verbal communication of suicidal thoughts / plan. - 3.
-Ensure student safety and refer to School Resource Officer / School Psychologist to access / evaluate the emotional / mental state. - 4.
-Make a determination if the student is a danger to himself or others. - 5.
-Make appropriate phone calls to outside agencies / Imperial County Behavioral Health / and parent.
+- 1. Early identification and intervention plans shall be developed to help identify those students who may be at risk for violence so that early identification by staff / reporting to appropriate staff / support may be provided before they engage in violent or disruptive behavior.
+(Report to Administration, Counselors, Mental Health Assistant, School Psychologist) - 2.
+Check for indicators of emotional distress and / or physical signs of self injury / verbal communication of suicidal thoughts / plan. (screener) - Ensure student safety and refer to Mobile Crisis Team / ECPD / School Psychologist / Mental Health Assistant to access / evaluate the emotional / mental state. - 4.
+Make a determination if the student is a danger to himself or others. - Make appropriate phone calls to outside agencies / Imperial County Behavioral Health / ECPD / and parent.
 Follow Up - Interventions